-At Cox & Kings, we believe that a good holiday is not luck, but judgement.
-We have compiled the following advice to outline the nature of travel in Europe and to help you prepare for your holiday.
-However, even with the most meticulous planning, problems can occur and, while our ground staff are always on hand to rectify such occurrences, we do request that you have a patient and broadminded approach to travelling in the region and respect the local traditions.
+At Cox & Kings, we believe that a good holiday is not luck, but judgment.
+We have compiled the following information to outline the nature of travel in Europe, and to help you prepare for your holiday.
+However, even with the most meticulous planning, minor problems can occur and, while our local representatives are always on hand to rectify such occurrences, we do request that you have a patient and broadminded approach to travelling in Europe.

 Baggage allowances vary according to the destination, flight and class booked, although in the majority of cases the allowance for Economy is 20kg and Business is 30kg.

 Occasionally, when travelling on internal flights with local carriers or on light aircraft, it may be necessary for operators to change schedules at short notice.
 If this should happen, everything possible will be done to minimise the inconvenience.
 Such a change may cause a delay to your onward travel arrangements and require an extra night’s accommodation at your board point, alternative travel by another airline or another method of transportation.
 Although these arrangements are at the discretion of the airline, Cox & Kings will endeavour to help in any way it can and ensure that arrangements go as smoothly as possible.